spradhip-gh/exitous-prototype/DATABASE_SCHEMA.md

 # ExitBetter Platform - Database Schema

-This document outlines the proposed database schema for the ExitBetter application.
-It's designed to support the features and user roles defined in the product requirements, providing a blueprint for backend development.
+This document outlines the proposed database schema for the ExitBetter application, designed to support the features and user roles defined in the product requirements.

 ---